peterlacko/gooddata-ui/docs/column_chart_component.md

 id: column_chart_component
 ---

-The Column Chart component shows data in vertical columns.
-It can display either one or multiple measures side by side divided by attribute values or one measure stacked by attribute values.
+Column chart shows data in vertical columns.
+Column charts can display one or multiple measures side by side, divided by either attribute values or by a single measure stacked by attribute values.

 ![Column Chart Component](assets/column_chart.png "Column Chart Component")